jcolag/entropy-arbitrage/2025-03-13-birthright-2.md

 This gives some indication of the international politics, and how this big enmity works, though it probably doesn't do much for us.

-By the way, I didn't mention it last time, for some reason, but you might actually recognize L'Kor as [Richard Herd](https://en.wikipedia.org/wiki/Richard_Herd), who has showed up almost everywhere, over the years, later including a recurring spot on **Voyager** that he continued into fan-produced media (before Paramount created strict rules against hiring known actors in such productions), and some video game work.
+By the way, I didn't mention it last time, for some reason, but you might actually recognize L'Kor as {% wiki Richard_Herd|Richard Herd|en %}, who has showed up almost everywhere, over the years, later including a recurring spot on **Voyager** that he continued into fan-produced media (before Paramount created strict rules against hiring known actors in such productions), and some video game work.

  > **WORF**: If he had been captured as you were, if I had found him here, I would be glad to see him.
 There is no room in my heart for shame.